 Even though it is advised not to use Agile software at the beginning, most likely you will decide to use it later anyway.
 At this point, I would say that adopting a tool when you start prevents you from one more transition later.

-And what is the most important – everything is much simplier when using a tool:
+And what is most important – everything is much simpler when using a tool:

 - Try different board templates to see which one works best for you without removing the tape from the whiteboard or redrawing columns and rows each time.